retorillo/cpp-include/README.md

 ## Find the actual full path of include file

-Return items of `getIncludeFiles` and `getIncludeFilesFromString` has two additional members: `find`, `origin`.
+Return items of `getIncludeFiles` and `getIncludeFilesFromString` respectively has two additional members: `find` and `origin`.

 - `origin` represents the path of the C/C++ source code that was passed to `getIncludeFiles`.
   - This value can be changed at any time, changing it affects the `find` method.
+  - **NOTE:** Semantically this value **MUST** be file path rather than directory path.
+But `find` method can work fine as long as specified directory exist.
+See `ensureDirname` internal function to learn why.
 - `find` is the method to accuire the actual location on the machine.
-  - When `local` is `true`, this method try to find from the following directories:
+  - When `local` is `true`, this method try to find from the following
+    directories:
     - `origin`
-    - 1st argument of this method (Array type)
+    - 1st argument of this method (string, or Array of string)
     - `CPATH` (Linux/Mac) or `INCLUDE` (Windows)
   - Otherwise (`local` is `false`)
-    - 1st argument of this method (Array type)
+    - 1st argument of this method (string, or Array of string)
     - `CPATH` (Linux/Mac) or `INCLUDE` (Windows)

 ```javascript